Skip to content

 Do I get a credit check on a home insurance quote?

-If you take out a home insurance policy, insurance providers will carry out a soft credit check before they offer you a quote.
-This is to make sure the information you’ve given about your address, age and so on is accurate.
+If you take out a home insurance policy, insurance providers will carry out a soft credit check before they offer a quote to ensure some key information you’ve given is accurate.
 This shouldn’t affect your credit score.

 Does my credit score affect home insurance?

 Having a poor credit score may affect the cost of home insurance.
-But you should still be able to find an insurance provider with a policy and price that suits you.
+But you should still be able to find a provider.

 Are valuables only protected inside the home?

-Any items over the insurance provider’s single-item limit (individual possessions worth more than £1,500, for example) may need to be listed separately on your policy.
+Any items worth more than the insurance provider’s single-item limit (typically £1,500) may need to be listed separately.

 When would I need home insurance add-ons?

-Remember, adding extras will likely increase the cost of your insurance policy.
+Remember, adding extras will likely increase the cost of your home insurance.

 What kind of door locks do I have?

-Only you can answer this.
-To be sure, you’ll need to compare and identify your door lock against the most common types.
+To find out what kind of door lock you have, you’ll need to compare and identify them against the most common types.

-Home insurance providers need to know which types of door lock you have, because some are considered more secure than others.
+Home insurance providers need to know what types of door lock you have, because some are considered more secure than others.

 • Five-lever mortice locks are often found on wooden front doors and need a key to lock and open them.